-Over the course of 60 days, Sushil and his team travelled around India looking to spread awareness about the potential of eMobility for those who drive rickshaws, as well as key decision makers.
-Because of India’s vast array of languages, Sushil’s team was comprised of speakers of multiple languages local to each region of India.
-This allowed the message to be be spread and explained more thoroughly—beyond a simple show and tell, and then test-drive.
+Over the course of 60 days, Sushil and his team travelled around India looking to spread awareness about the potential of EVs to rickshaw drivers, as well as key decision makers.
+Because of India’s vast array of languages, Sushil’s team was comprised of multi-lingual speakers capable of bringing their message to each region of India.
+This allowed their mission to be spread more thoroughly—beyond a simple show and tell, and then test-drive.

 Generally, communication was much easier to establish in the larger cities as most of the citizens were able to speak Hindi or English.
-More rural areas, with less widely-spoken tongues, required more effort for communication—though in the end, the electric rickshaw managed to do most of the talking.
+More rural areas, with less widely-spoken tongues, required more extensive communication efforts—though in the end, the electric rickshaw managed to do most of the talking.

 No matter where they went, Sushil and his team received extremely positive feedback in terms of the electric rickshaw’s driveability.
-With no need for a clutch, and without the hassle of shifting through gears, many rickshaw drivers were delighted with needing only one hand to drive the vehicle.
+With no need for a clutch, and without the hassle of shifting gears, many rickshaw drivers were delighted that they only needed one hand to drive the vehicle.

-The conditions experienced on the journey didn’t distract Sushil from sticking to the original plan of raising awareness about the potential of eMobility and a need to cut carbon emissions across the country.
+The conditions experienced on the journey didn’t distract Sushil from sticking to the original plan of raising awareness about the potential of eMobility and the need to cut carbon emissions across the country.

 Generally speaking, mobility in India can be split into two segments: logistics (e.g. IKEA, Amazon), and cab aggregators (e.g. Uber, Ola)—both also have their fair share of startups.
 Logistics companies in India already use three wheelers to make up the bulk of their fleets, and when this isn’t the case, these companies are looking to integrate three wheelers into the “last mile” section of the product journey.

-Businesses across the world are stepping up their efforts in a bid to adopt eMobility and combat a climate crisis that has come about in no small part because of emissions attributed to transport.
+Businesses across the world are stepping up their efforts in a bid to adopt electric vehicles and combat a climate crisis that has come about in no small part because of emissions attributed to transport.